wechuli/sql-for-data-science/database-design/database-design-process/translating_user_needs_to_models.md

 ### User Interface Models

-In most database applications, a user will eventuall see the data in some form.For example, an order entry and tracking application might use a series of screens where the user can perform such chores as entering orders, tracking orders, marking an order as paid, looking up available inventory, and so forth.
+In most database applications, a user will eventually see the data in some form.For example, an order entry and tracking application might use a series of screens where the user can perform such chores as entering orders, tracking orders, marking an order as paid, looking up available inventory, and so forth.
 Those screens form the database’s user interface.